What Is Customer Analysis - Tips & Implementation Guide

 iii.
 Analyze Customer Feedback and Reviews

 Actively request customers to provide feedback and reviews of your products or services.
-These will often include honest opinions or pain points people face, helping you identify areas to focus on to enhance customer satisfaction.
+These will often include honest opinions or pain points people face.
+It helps you identify areas to focus on to enhance customer satisfaction.

 iv.
 Explore Social Media Insights